MapColonies/developer-portal/docs/MapColonies/vector/Services/feedback-api/README.md

 </details>

 Notice this response listed 2 features.<br/><br/>
-When sending the response to the feedback api you need to fill 2 parameters:<br/>
+When sending the response to the `feedback API`, you need to provide two parameters:<br/>
 📍 Request ID - from the header `'x-request-id'`<br/>
-📍 Chosen Response ID - from what the user chose out of the options from the response. <br/><br/>
+📍 Chosen Response ID - the ID of the user's selected response (corresponding index of the result). <br/><br/>

 Lets think of the current response as the actual response in this case:<br/>
 📍 If the user chose `"White Point Elementary School"`, the Chosen Response ID would be `0`.<br/>